 Bonner County Human Resources will review all salary increase/adjustment requests to ensure compliance with policy and that they fall within the provided guidelines.
-Performance pay, market or equity adjustment, as well as promotional pay changes must be submitted through the Pay Sheet prior to the effective date of the requested change.
+Performance pays, market or equity adjustment, as well as promotional pay changes must be submitted to the HR department by completing a Change Form prior to the effective date of the requested change.